netvc/testing/draft-daede-netvc-testing.md

 All of the metrics described in this document are to be applied to the luma plane only.
 In addition, they are single frame metrics.
 When applied to the video, the scores of each frame are averaged to create the final score.

+Codecs are allowed to internally use downsampling, but must include a normative upsampler, so that the metrics run at the same resolution as the source video.
+In addition, some metrics, such as PSNR and FASTSSIM, have poor behavior on downsampled images, so it must be noted in test results if downsampling is in effect.

 ## PSNR

 PSNR is a traditional signal quality metric, measured in decibels.
 It is directly drived from mean square error (MSE), or its square root (RMSE).
 The formula used is: